10 Transposing Instruments

 You would most likely have an angry flutist.
 First, the flutist may not be as comfortable with the bass clef.
 More importantly, Example 10.4.6 is out of range for the flute.
 A range is how low to how high a person can play an instrument or can sing.

-Let’s look at the general range of a clarinet in B-flat, which is approximately from E3 to G6 (Example 10.4.7).
+Let’s look at the general range of a flute, which is approximately from C4 to C7 (Example 10.4.11).

 Ranges vary depending on the musician (and textbook).
-A beginning student will have a smaller range, while advanced clarinets can reach up to C7.
-When writing for any instrument or voice, it is always safest to avoid the extremes.[12]
+A beginning student will have a smaller range, while advanced clarinets can reach beyond the notes shown above.
+When writing for any instrument or voice, it is always safest to avoid the extremes.
 For vocalists, the most common part of a range in a song is called the tessitura.
 It does not include the extremes.

 A range is divided into registers.
 A register is a portion of the range based on high, middle, or low.
-Example 10.4.8 shows the different registers for a clarinet in B-flat.
+Example 10.4.12 shows the different registers for a flute.

 Range and register are not the same.
-While Example 10.4.7 illustrated the range of the clarinet, Example 10.4.8 showed the various registers.
+While Example 10.4.11 illustrated the range of the flute, Example 10.4.12 showed the various registers.
+There are many websites that list the ranges of all the instruments.[12]

 Range Versus Register